XuYanci/GLViewPagerController/README.md

 <p><p>

 ## Appearance

-@property (nonatomic,strong)UIColor *indicatorColor;
+-`indicatorColor` - The indicator color

-When fixtabWidth is true, it use tabWidth as default value, if fixtabWidth is false, it will adjust its width for its content size.
+-`fixTabWidth` - When fixtabWidth is true, it use tabWidth as default value, if fixtabWidth is false, it will adjust its width for its content size.

-@property (nonatomic,assign)BOOL fixTabWidth;

-The default tabWidth value when fixtabWidth is true.
+-`tabWidth` - The default tabWidth value when fixtabWidth is true.

-@property (nonatomic,assign)CGFloat tabWidth;

-The default tabHeight
+-`tabHeight` - The default tabHeight

-@property (nonatomic,assign)CGFloat tabHeight;

-The indicator height
+-`indicatorHeight` - The indicator height

-@property (nonatomic,assign)CGFloat indicatorHeight;

-The indicator width when fixIndicatorWidth is true
+-`indicatorWidth` - The indicator width when fixIndicatorWidth is true

-@property (nonatomic,assign)CGFloat indicatorWidth;

-When fixIndicatorWidth is true, it use indicatorWidth as default value, if fixIndicatorWidth is false, it will adjust its width for tab content size.
+-`fixIndicatorWidth` - When fixIndicatorWidth is true, it use indicatorWidth as default value, if fixIndicatorWidth is false, it will adjust its width for tab content size.

-@property (nonatomic,assign)BOOL fixIndicatorWidth;

-The padding between tabs
+-`padding` - The padding between tabs

-@property (nonatomic,assign)CGFloat padding;

-The leadingPadding for the first tab
+-`leadingPadding` - The leadingPadding for the first tab

-@property (nonatomic,assign)CGFloat leadingPadding;

-The trailingPadding for the last tab
+-`trailingPadding` - The trailingPadding for the last tab

-@property (nonatomic,assign)CGFloat trailingPadding;

-The default display page index when first display
+-`defaultDisplayPageIndex` - The default display page index when first display

-@property (nonatomic,assign)NSUInteger defaultDisplayPageIndex;

-The tab animation duration
+-`animationTabDuration` - The tab animation duration

-@property (nonatomic,assign)CGFloat animationTabDuration;

-The tabAnimation type,list belows:
+-`tabAnimationType` - The tabAnimation type,list belows:

 GLTabAnimationType_none, it means no animation